-Our effective tax rate was 32.2% and 27.2% during the quarters ended March 31, 2010 and 2009, respectively and 32.7% and 26.4% during the six months ended March 31, 2010 and 2009, respectively.
+Our effective tax rate was 29.8% and 32.2% during the quarters ended March 31, 2011 and 2010, respectively, and 26.8% and 32.7% during the six months ended March 31, 2011 and 2010, respectively.
 The provision for income taxes during interim quarterly reporting periods is based on our estimates of the effective tax rates for the respective full fiscal year.
 The tax rate in any quarter can be affected positively or negatively by adjustments that are required to be reported in the specific quarter of resolution.

-Our effective tax rate for the three and six months ended March 31, 2010, was negatively affected by the delay in the extension of the U.S. federal research tax credit.
-We were unable to recognize this tax credit during the three and six months ended March 31,
+Our effective tax rate for the quarter and six months ended March 31, 2010, was positively affected by the reinstatement of the Federal Research and Development credit and changes in the foreign and domestic earnings mix.